AdobeDocs/experience-manager-65.en/help/sites-authoring/default-components-foundation.md

 * **Form**

   The form component defines the beginning and end of a new form on a page.
-Other components can then be placed in between these elements, such as tables, downloads, and so on.
+Other components can then be placed in between these elements, such as tables, and downloads.

 * **Form fields and elements**

-  Form fields and elements can include text boxes, radio buttons, images, and so on.
+  Form fields and elements can include text boxes, radio buttons, and images.
 The user often completes an action in a form field, such as typing text.
 See individual form elements for more information.

 * **Profile Components**

   Profile components relate to visitor profiles used for social collaboration and other areas where visitor personalization is required.

 The following shows an example form.
-It is comprised of the **Form** component (start and end), with two **Form** **Text** fields used for input, a **General** **Text** field used for the lead-in text and a **Submit** button.
+It is composed of the **Form** component (start and end), with two **Form** **Text** fields used for input, a **General** **Text** field used for the lead-in text and a **Submit** button.

 ![dc_form](assets/dc_form.png)

 >[!NOTE]
 >
->Information about developing and customizing your forms further is available on the [Developing Forms page](/help/sites-developing/developing-forms.md).
-This includes adding actions, constraints, preloading fields and using scripts to call a service to take action, amongst others.
+>Information about developing and customizing your forms is available on the [Developing Forms page](/help/sites-developing/developing-forms.md).
+This ability includes adding actions, constraints, preloading fields and using scripts to call a service to action, among others.

 ### Settings Common to (Many) Form Components {#settings-common-to-many-form-components}

 Although each of the form components has a different purpose, many are composed of similar options and parameters.

-When configuring any of the form components the following tabs are available in the dialog:
+When configuring any of the form components, the following tabs are available in the dialog:

 * **Title and Text**

-  Here you need to specify the basic information, such as the title of the form and any accompanying text.
+  Here you must specify the basic information, such as the title of the form and any accompanying text.
 Where appropriate it also allows you to define other key information such as whether the field is multi-selectable and items available for selection.

 * **Initial Values**